natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/AV-8C.md

 Harrier can be used as a helicopter thanks to the VTOL capabilities, rockets are recommended if used like this.
 It is able to hide behind mountains, poke to attack and go back into cover as a helicopter would do.
 Handling this technique can be tricky and will require practice but is an alternate way of playing CAS.

-*Note: AIM-9G are not recommended to be taken in GRB as most of the air to air engagements will be within a kilometre range specially since the AIM-9G turn radius is really narrow, meaning enemy planes can be taken with the 30 mm ADEN autocannons or be taken by friendly SPAA.
-It is not recommended to use them against enemy helicopters either as the autocannons are sufficient for them.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->